CS-179K/Core-Marker/README.md

   Layered Architecture
   ![alt text](image.png)

-  -We will use HTML, CSS, and JavaScript to display our application, work on the UI, and structure of our applications.
+  - We will use HTML, CSS, and JavaScript to display our application, work on the UI, and structure of our applications.
-  -We will use Firebase or Auth0 to create a verification/business account option which could be used by our users.
+  - We will use Firebase or Auth0 to create a verification/business account option which could be used by our users.
-  -We will use Firebase or MongoDB well to create our database for our users.
+  - We will use Firebase or MongoDB well to create our database for our users.

 ## Features:
 - As a new unregistered user I want to register an account so I can login in the future to use the App and all of its features.
 Story points 2, Priority 1